timemachine3030/blog/source/_posts/Publish-VimWiki-to-Blog.md

 ---
 ### What is VimWiki?

 I use [VimWiki](https://github.com/vimwiki/vimwiki) as my personal wiki and note taking tool.
-Sometimes what I write in my wiki I want to public to my [blog](/~timemachine3030).
-This script aim to do that.
+Sometimes what I write in my wiki I want to publish  to my [blog](/~timemachine3030).
+This script aims to do that.

 ## Requirements